fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

         WriteDescriptor <Deallocated>
 ```

-Now, Thread 2 goes to read the (now deallocated!!) `WriteDescriptor` by loading
+Now, Thread 2 goes to read the (now reclaimed!!) `WriteDescriptor` by loading
-the pointer through the `Descriptor` (which is still protected, and safe to
+the pointer contained in the `Descriptor` (which is still protected, and safe to
 access).

 ```